 Charles E. Pascal is an internationally respected Canadian educator with expertise in early and higher education, public policy and leadership development.
 With a well-noted track record as a former college president and deputy minister in Ontario, Charles also has demonstrated highly regarded expertise in strategic philanthropy.
 He has published extensively in the fields of psychology and education and has received extensive and diverse awards and recognitions.

 Currently, Charles is Professor of Applied Psychology & Human Development at OISE/University of Toronto where he is coordinator of Canada’s first flexible delivery PhD.
 Program in Early Learning.
-He also teaches in a PhD. program in leadership that he developed for post-secondary and community leaders.
 Charles is also the Senior Advisor to the Chagnon Foundation in Montreal, special advisor to Australia’s Good Start Early Learning organization, a regular contributor to the Toronto Star newspaper and conducts seminars and workshops on lifelong learning, leadership, policy-making, strategic philanthropy and strategic communications.

 Charles graduated from the University of Michigan with a Ph.D. in psychology in 1969 and immediately joined the psychology faculty of McGill University in Montreal.
 While at McGill, he was a founder of The Centre for Learning and Development.
 He also founded the McGill Community Family Centre, a full-service child-care centre that was the first of its kind in Canadian universities.
 He also served on numerous community advisory boards and committees dealing with the education of disadvantaged and special-needs children.
 In addition, Charles headed a team at Montreal Children’s Hospital that invented a new training model to help parents support children with disabilities.